notfound313/data_analysis_python/README.md

 ## Sea Level Predictor

-to be want to analyze a dataset of the global avarage sea level change since 1980 and predict the sea level change through 2050
+To be want to analyze a dataset of the global avarage sea level change since 1980 and predict the sea level change through 2050

 and the result project like this:

 ![sea level plot](sea_level_plot.png)

-> ![NOTE]
+> [!NOTE]
 > you can see full descriptions on [freecodecamp data analysis with python project](https://www.freecodecamp.org/learn/data-analysis-with-python/data-analysis-with-python-projects/)